devil-1964/education_github/CONTRIBUTION.md

 ## Code Style Guidelines

-- Follow consistent coding style, including indentation and naming conventions.
+- Follow a consistent coding style, including indentation and naming conventions.
 - Add comments for complex logic to enhance code readability.
 - Make sure your code is free from linting errors.